cloudpotions/Hardnix-Shield/README.md

 ```
 COMING SOON
 ```
-⚠️ Important Tip: If you are new to this, I recommend choosing the Jedi mode and creating a non-root user when prompted by the Wizard.
+⚠️ Important Tip: This script is ONLY for new servers, do not use a bash script on a production environment!!!
+If you are new to this, I recommend choosing the Jedi mode and creating a non-root user when prompted by the Wizard.
 Setting up SSH keys can be challenging for those without technical expertise, and the Jedi mode still provides excellent, A+ level security.

 Prerequisites